New Hire Requests

 For requests to make temporary appointments on MIT’s payroll, please provide a written request for the appointment, how the candidate was identified as a prospective employee, a job description and the candidate’s resume.
 Temporary appointments that may eventually become permanent positions should follow the process for requesting other appointments with a request to make the appointment for a limited time period.
 Temporary appointments are not meant to bypass the affirmative action serious search process, expedite visa processing, or avoid requesting the addition to headcount.

-MITemps — For individuals who are selected by MIT managers and referred to, screened, and hired by nextSource (our designated outside agency) for short-term assignments; i.e. those that typically have an end date, including summer employment. nextSource maintains all necessary personnel and payroll records. nextSource is responsible for responding to MITemps' complaints and grievances and, at the request of MIT, shall terminate any MITemp assignment at MIT.
+MITemps is used for individuals who are selected by MIT managers and referred to, screened, and hired by nextSource (our designated outside agency) for short-term assignments; i.e. those that typically have an end date, including summer employment. nextSource maintains all necessary personnel and payroll records. nextSource is responsible for responding to MITemps' complaints and grievances and, at the request of MIT, shall terminate any MITemp assignment at MIT.
 MIT employees may not be employed by both MIT and nextSource at the same time.

 Information necessary to process a MITemp appointment: